zulip/zulip/docs/production/ssl-certificates.md

 Zulip server machine to be reachable by that name from the public Internet.

+If you need to configure a multiple domain certificate, you can generate one as described in the section below after installing Zulip.

 [doc-install-script]: ../production/install.html#step-2-install-zulip

 ### After Zulip is already installed